Kenyans react as Supreme Court clears William Ruto's pathway to presidency | DW | 06.09.2022

 Veteran presidential hopeful Raila Odinga says he respects the Supreme Court's ruling, but disagrees with its substance

-In an interesting development, since Ruto was declared the winner on August 15, allegiances have been shifting gradually among members of the political class – and even Odinga's staunchest supporters.
+In an interesting development, since Ruto was declared the winner on August 15, allegiances have been shifting gradually among members of the political class and even among Odinga's staunchest supporters.

 "[The judges'] professionalism has elevated the stature of the judiciary, enhanced the place of the petition process in legitimizing election results as the true reflection of the people's decisions, and afforded the nation an opportunity to reflect, debate and come to terms with the implications of the last election," he told reporters at a press conference shortly after the verdict.

-The sentiment was echoed by Javas Bigambo, a lawyer and governance expert who hailed the work of the judges by relying purely on the presented material evidence.
+The sentiment was echoed by governance expert Bigambo who hailed the work of the judges in that they relied purely on the material evidence presented to the court.

 "This decision has raised the threshold of election nullification, [so] that [finding] anomalies withing the process — or even in the forms when it comes to matters of tallying — may not really warrant a nullification of a presidential election result," he told DW.

-Outgoing president Uhuru Kenyatta promised to "oversee a smooth transition to the next administration," however he pointedly did not congratulate Ruto by name.
+Outgoing president Uhuru Kenyatta, who had endorsed Odinga, has promised to "oversee a smooth transition to the next administration," however he pointedly did not congratulate Ruto by name.

-President-elect William Ruto holds press conference in Nairobi following the Supreme Court's verdict

-Kenyatta gave his endorsement to Odinga following a bitter-falling out with Ruto in recent years.

 Kenyatta also infamously referred to the Supreme Court judges as "crooks" back in 2017 when his own win was nullified after the court found the election process to be full of "irregularities and illegalities," prompting a fresh vote.